Same4254/MinecraftTeamManHunt/README.md

   Leave the team you are currently in.
 If you are not part of a team, then nothing will happen.
 I am only left to ask why you are trying to leave a team when you have no team...??

 ### Color
-  This allows you to specifiy the color of your team.
+  This allows you to specify the color of your team.
 If you are not part of a team, nothing happens.
 If you are not part of a team and you specify a color and then you create a team, this will **not** use the color you specified.
 This **only** works when you are in the team.
 Allowed colors are:
   * BLACK
   * DARK_BLUE
   * DARK_GREEN